architect/boilerplate/.github/contributing.md

   - To put a super fine point on this: we have released modules that were only tested locally, and they failed when re-packaged and distributed via NPM as proper dependencies.
 This really happens!
 So...

 3. **Cut an RC**
-  - This is a manual process
+  - Do a dry run with `npm publish --dry-run`
-  - Format: `$major.$minor.$patch-RC.$number`, example where the current release version is `1.0.3`: `1.0.4-RC.1`
+  - Create an RC by running `npm run rc` (which is simply an alias for `npm version prerelease --preid RC`)
-  - You must amend both root `package.json` and `package-lock.json` with the RC version
+    - All RCs must be tagged with `RC`
-  - Release to GitHub with `npm publish --tag RC`; do NOT simply `npm publish` or your RC will overwrite the latest release
+  - Push to your branch, and CI/CD will automatically publish your RC to npm + GitHub Package Repository

 4. **Prep for release**
   a.
 Update deps